About part night lighting (PNL)

 - Where there is a statutory requirement to provide lighting.

-Lighting for road signs, traffic bollards etc., will not be affected.
+Lighting for road signs, traffic bollards etc., are not be affected.